KD&D banner

 How KD&D runs games

 I like to run an even balance of roleplay, combat, and exploration.
 Roleplay, to me, is less about character voices, and more about meaningful choices and interactions with the world.
 I do use my theater background to give characters voices and distinct mannerisms, but that is not the most important thing to me - and I don't expect my players to "do a voice" if they're not comfortable with that.
 Combat is fun!
 It should mean something narratively and be challenging.
 I don't throw random encounters at players just because a table said so.
 I fine-tune my encounter charts to be relevant to PC backstory & what's happening so far in the narrative so things never feel like a slog.
 I do like to add some homebrew to my monsters to make things feel epic, challenging, and fresh.
 We would discuss specifics in a Session Zero.
 Exploration, the oft-forgotten third pillar of TTRPGs, should be fun.
 I enjoy running skill challenges during overland travel to keep things engaging.
 In my games, curious players are often rewarded with loot and lore!
+If you're into it, I also love a good hex crawl or dungeon crawl.
 With all that said, I've been told that I run a "lighthearted game with moments of darkness."
 I think the "fourth pillar" of TTRPGs are Shennanigans at the table (VTT).
 TTRPGs, to me, are about creative problem solving with friends, in-jokes that develop over time, and the dice deciding a fun narrative.

 KD&D's Preferences